The Neighbors: Income

-In the Golden Gate neighborhood, 35.6% of the working population is employed in
+In the Golden Gate neighborhood, 31.5% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in executive, management, and professional occupations

-(24.3%), and 11.8% in clerical, assistant, and tech support occupations.
+(24.6%), and 16.9% in clerical, assistant, and tech support occupations.